digital-chemistry-laboratory/morfeus/docs/local_force.rst

 low-frequency modes to a cutoff value. ᴍᴏʀғᴇᴜs does this projection by default and uses a cutoff of 0.001 mDyne/Å for low-frequency modes.
-We therefore recommend local modes with default settings as the most robust method in cases problematic cases.
+We therefore recommend local modes with default settings as the most robust method in problematic cases.
 Expert users can turn off the projection and alter the cutoff value.
 Note that interactions involving imaginary modes (such as breaking/forming bonds in transition states) cannot be assessed by the local force constants.